piesrtasty/luke-hamilton-variant-coding-assignment/README.md

 ## Disclaimer

 I am aware that there are some usability bugs still especially with the infintie scroll and replacing or appending the items if it's a new search or a continuation of a paginated one.

 Updating the search bar with a gene that is selected by pressing enter needs to be added as well.

+I need to return a `hasNextPage` boolean from the `fetchResults` call so I can avoid triggering an infinite scroll search if there are no more pages.

 Additionally there is just general state organization that can be improved.
 I will continue to work on these areas.

 ## Features / Requiremewnts